mosh3eb/merlin/docs/source/reference/api/merlin.bridge.quantum_bridge.rst

    print(f"Output shape: {output.shape}")
    print(f"Output probabilities: {output}")

-The bridge returns a complex amplitude tensor; when chained with the same ``QuantumLayer`` instance, the layer detects it automatically.
+The bridge returns a complex amplitude tensor in the exact ordering expected by the ``QuantumLayer``.

 Hybrid Classification Task